MichaelsPlayground/FirebaseUiTutorial/readme.md

 After uploading a file or image to Firebase Storage this button is enabled.
 The method retrieves the file meta data of the uploaded file and stores it in the Firestore Database.

+## Upload resized images to Storage

+This method is using the Android's system file chooser to select an image.
+The file is resized to a dimension of maximum 500 pixels width and height.
+The resized images are the source for an image file lister showing the images and not the file name.

+## List resized images in Recyclerview

+This a little image file chooser or gallery.
+I'm using the resized images for this purpose because the activity has to download all images for showing them in RecyclerView.

 Step-by-step tutorial for Storage: